Code-Nat/MatrixSum/README.md

 # MatrixSum
-Small TypeScript program to sum matrix values
+Small TypeScript program to sum matrix values using recursion